Transkribus/TranskribusWebUI/README.md

 * ```django-admin makemessages -l [lang_code] (or -a for all languages)```

-Then the translated templates must be compiled with:
+Then (once the translations have been made in the .po files) the phrases must be be recompiled with:

 * ```django-admin compilemessages```